 You may find yourself paying more in the long run if you choose a company that has less than stellar policies regarding auto accidents.

-The place to start when it comes to determining which insurance company is best for you is by using a free quote tool.
-This will provide for you a list of insurance companies along with the rates you can expect to pay for different levels of insurance.
+The place to start when it comes to determining which insurance company is best for you is using a free quote tool.
+This will provide you a list of insurance companies along with the rates you can expect to pay for different levels of insurance.

-Finding Car Insurance Rates
+Finding the Best Car Insurance Rates

-The process is fast and easy and you will find that in not time at all you will have found the perfect insurance company for your needs.
-Compare car insurance rates now by entering your ZIP code into the box below!
+The process is fast and easy and you will find that in no time at all you will have found the perfect insurance company for your needs.